(Update: Weeknd was granted summary judgment. See note at bottom of this month old post.)

 This one should be interesting.
 Do they sound similar?
 Yes.
 Did the plaintiff’s song come out first?
 Yes.
 Did the accused infringer have access?
 Plausibly, I guess, kinda?
 Is the material protectable by copyright?
 THAT’S where it gets interesting.

-First to mind, consider Rota’s “Love Theme From The Godfather,” or if you like, the lyrical version, “Speak Softly Love,” (which by the way was lyric’d up by the same fellow who put the words “A Time For Us” — more Andy Williams for y’all today! — to Rota and Mancini “Romeo and Juliet” theme, and thus got a hat tip from Dire Straits in their “Romeo and Juliet.” and Lana Del Rey, always looking for trouble, taps it a bit for Old Money.
-That was a substantial tangent.)
-Rhythmically “Godfather” is different, and it passes between the two harmonic tonalities at different points in its four bars, but they are the same two tonalities.
+First to mind, consider Rota’s “Love Theme From The Godfather,” or if you like, its lyrical version, “Speak Softly Love,” (which by the way was lyric’d up by the same fellow who put the words “A Time For Us” — more Andy Williams for y’all today! — to Rota’s and Henry Mancini’s “Romeo and Juliet” theme, and thusly got a hat tip from Dire Straits in their “Romeo and Juliet.” and Lana Del Rey, always looking for trouble, taps it a bit for Old Money.
+Wow, I really went off on a tangent.
+Back to business now…) Rhythmically “Godfather” is not like our two combatants songs, and it passes between its two harmonic tonalities at different points in its four bars, but they are the same two tonalities.
 And melodically, the shape is the same.
 The “blue chip notes” as I like to call them — the ones that give the melody its character more than the others — are pretty much the same.

 Similarly, when I distill these two melodies down to their “blue chip notes,” I find I can begin to think of lots of songs that use that melodic device when passing between these very common chords.
-And moreover that all of the note-for-note similarity that’s clearly between these two tracks, and will look so impressive as a percentage of like notes falling on like beat subdivisions is arguably driven by the number of syllables in the respective lyrics and the natural shape of human language that songwriters have to accommodate (good songwriters anyway).
-One story I just read mentioned Blondie’s “Heart Of Glass,” and that’s certainly apt.
+And it’s worth noting that all of the note-for-note similarity between these two tracks which will look so impressive when expressed by a musicologist as a percentage of identical pitches falling on identical beat subdivisions is arguably driven or dictated by the number of syllables in the respective lyrics and the natural shape of human language that songwriters have to accommodate (good songwriters anyway).
+One story I just read mentioned Blondie’s “Heart Of Glass,” and that’s somewhat apt.
 “Heart Of Glass” however is in a major key, so the analysis might look pretty different on paper.
 But with just a bit of musicological consideration, you can draw lots of relatable parallels even beyond the nearly identical rhythms.
 Maybe I’ll write some of that out and post it here later.

 Someone mentioned a James Bond theme as well, and that’s going to be a thing where the most high-value single note of all (Would those be black or purple chips at casino tables nowadays?) in these two songs, the sixth degree of the minor scale, is a familiar element in James Bond themes, in the one I’m recalling, it’s an octave lower.
 No matter really.
 I’m not sure what movie(s) it’s from, nor am I necessarily thinking of the same Bond theme that’s being argued.
 At any rate, it’s a James Bond music device, and it’s a valid point.